Voter Services

 1. At your polling place on Election Day

-2. Using an absentee ballot by mail
+2. Vote absentee (early) by mail

-3. Using an absentee ballot in-person
+3. Vote absentee (early) in-person

 Voter Registration